TTM (programming language): Description

 The following description is taken from the original TTM reference manual and the subsequent batch processing extension.

-TTM Is a recursive, interpretive language designed primarily for string manipulation, text editing, macro definition and expansion, and other applications generally classified as systems programming.
-It is derived, primarily, from GAP and GPM.
+TTM is a recursive, interpretive language designed primarily for string manipulation, text editing, macro definition and expansion, and other applications generally classified as systems programming.
+It is derived from GAP and GPM.

-Initially, TTM was planned as the macro processing portion of an assembler for the IBM System/360 and, as such, was designed to overcome the restrictions and inconsistencies which existed in the standard assemblers for that system.
+Initially, TTM was planned as the macro processing portion of an assembler for the IBM System/360 and was designed to overcome the restrictions and inconsistencies which existed in the standard assemblers for that system.

-In addition, it was designed to have all of the power possessed by earlier general macro assemblers but with the unfortunate syntactic and semantic difficulties removed.
+TTM was designed to have all of the power possessed by earlier general macro assemblers but with the unfortunate syntactic and semantic difficulties removed.

 During the development of TTM, it became apparent that applications other than assembler macro processing were possible.
 These include data editing, text manipulation, expression compiling, and macro processing for language processors other than assemblers.

 The initial version of TTM was implemented to run in a conversational manner under the Caltech Basic Time Sharing System for the IBM System/360 Model 50.
 Other versions have been written to run in the batch processing environment of OS/360 and to operate in front of or in conjunction with various language processors.